nellirism/teamcreator/README.md

 * This app runs as a Node CLI to gather information about each employee.

-* Below is what TeamCreator application look like in action.
+## Below is what TeamCreator application looks like in action.

 ![Team Creator Demo 1](https://user-images.githubusercontent.com/71202250/120150844-664a3700-c1a0-11eb-8415-4a825492ddaa.mp4)